3rd Annual Nonprofit OpCon:

 Managing Director of Search, Transition & Planning Services, Raffa, P.C.

 Chief Executive Officer, St. Christopher's, Inc.

-4:20pm Nonprofit Efficiency: Managing Risk, Overhead and Failure
+4:20pm Nonprofit Efficiency: Managing Risk, Overhead and Challenges

 Risk management is a tool that helps nonprofits deal with uncertainty.
 An organization ideally reviews its susceptibility to unexpected losses, and then develops strategies either to prevent losses from happening, or to reduce damage and expense when they do.
 Factoring into managing risk is trying to understand overhead ratios and what they indicate for an organization’s impact or financial efficiency.
 And on top of it all, fraud among nonprofit entities has been on the rise or at least rising in the public eye.
 Nonprofits with efficient risk management tools in place are far more likely to succeed.